plumed-tutorials/plumed-tutorials/contribute.md

 instructors: your name/s
 title: the title of your lesson
 description: a short description of the content covered in your lesson
+command: a command that must be executed to build your tutorial
 ```

 Once you have prepared this file email it to the <b><a href="mailto:plumed.nest@gmail.com">plumed.nest@gmail.com</a></b> and one of the PLUMED consortium coordinators will